 Blessed are You, God, our Lord, King of the universe, who has chosen us from among all the nations and given us His Torah.
 Blessed are You, God, the Giver of the Torah.

 All the people respond: “Amen.”
-Afterwards, he reads until he completes the reading, rolls the scroll [closed] and recites the blessing:(19)Mishne Torah.
+Afterwards, he reads until he completes the reading, rolls the scroll [closed] and recites the blessing:(17)Mishne Torah.
 Book of Love.
 Order of Prayers.
 Halachah 5.
 This English translation is done by Eliyahu Touger and available at Chabad website.
 For the Aramaic text, go to the Hebrew Wikisource website

-The fifth-century Alexandrian Church called the person who occupied the position of anaplêrôn(20)ἀναπληρῶν as keimenos(21)the full text has it as ὅ γε μὴν ἐν τάξει τῇ τοῦ λαϊκοῦ κείμενος See also Cyril of Alexandria on Tongues: Conclusion — one who takes homiletic exegesis or highly articulate language and explains it in such a way that the average person could understand.
+The fifth-century Alexandrian Church called the person who occupied the position of anaplêrôn(18)ἀναπληρῶν as keimenos(19)the full text has it as ὅ γε μὴν ἐν τάξει τῇ τοῦ λαϊκοῦ κείμενος See also Cyril of Alexandria on Tongues: Conclusion — one who takes homiletic exegesis or highly articulate language and explains it in such a way that the average person could understand.
 The anaplêrôn would say amen as a way of ending whatever explanation was required.
 If the anaplêrôn did not understand what was being said, he could not then convert it into common vernacular and therefore would be unable to say the amen.
 Maimonides, on the other hand, believed the amen was to be done by the congregation itself at the ending of a reading.
 This may be a later evolution of this rite since Paul’s time.

-Maimonides believed that the synagogue liturgy of reading from Hebrew with a translator interpreting the reading into the local vernacular was an established fact since the time of Ezra.
+Maimonides believed that the synagogue liturgy of reading from Hebrew with a third-party translator interpreting the reading into the local vernacular was an established fact since the time of Ezra.

-From the time of Ezra, it was customary that a translator would translate to the people the [passages] read by the reader from the Torah, so that they would understand the subject matter.(22)Maimonides.
+From the time of Ezra, it was customary that a translator would translate to the people the [passages] read by the reader from the Torah, so that they would understand the subject matter.(20)Maimonides.
 Mishne Torah.
 Book of Love.
 Order of Prayers.
 Halachah 10.
 This English translation is done by Eliyahu Touger and available at Chabad website.
 For the Aramaic text, go to the Hebrew Wikisource website

 The Aramaic word for interpreter in the Talmud Megillah and commentaries associated with it is is מתרגם meturgem in the singular and מתרגמין meturgemin in the plural.
 The plural is used more often.
-Aramaic tradition and the English language has resolved this office to be called the meturgamen.
+English language has resolved this office to be called the meturgamen.
 The early history of this word is not known except that it was extensively used from the third century onwards in Aramaic circles.
 The torah.org website covers the twofold usage of the interpreter in a clear way:

 The Jewish Encylopedia further adds: